 18. KAHANU GARDEN AND HEIAU: A visit to Kahanu Garden in Hana is an amazing educational and cultural experience.
 Part of the National Tropical Botanical Garden network, this 484-acre garden features ethnobotanical plants that were brought to the islands by the first Polynesian settlers.
 Also on site is the Pi’ilanihale Heiau—an ancient place of worship that is still sacred to Hawaiians.
 Fascinating place.
 (Vacation rentals in Hana)

 19. VODKA FARM AND DISTILLERY TOURS: Ever visit a vodka farm?
 Ocean Vodka offers a great tour of their 80-acre farm and distillery (with tastings) in Upcountry Maui where organic vodka is produced from sugar cane.
+Ocean Vodka just recently opened a Cafe on site, so you can enjoy the gorgeous views in an open-air dining environment from 11:30am-7pm!
 Or try Hali’imaile Distilling Company’s distillery tour and tasting for their Pau Vodka, produced from Maui pineapples, and their flavored vodkas.
 Chocolate Macadamia Nut Vodka, anyone?
 (Upcountry)

 20. VIEW THE GREEN FLASH: Okay, I admit this is not readily available every day.
 And you can’t book it in advance.
 But if you ever get to see this rare natural phenomenon, treasure the moment!
 The famed sunset “green flash” occurs only in certain places on the globe under certain conditions on evenings when there are no clouds, haze, or other obstructions on the horizon.
 As the sun sinks, just at that very moment when the last bit of sun disappears into the sea, a tiny brilliant emerald-green “spark” will flash on the horizon.
 It lasts no more than a second.
 A mere blink of the eye.
 SO DON’T BLINK.
 No kidding.
 You will miss it.
 The green flash is extremely rare and completely unpredictable.
 Even when conditions seem to be ideal for a green flash, sometimes it appears—or not.
 So, if you have seen the illusive green flash from Maui, you can honestly say you have done something here that most people have never done!